Mono (software): MonoDevelop

 MonoDevelop is a free integrated development environment primarily designed for C# and other .NET languages such as Nemerle, Boo, and Java (via IKVM), although it also supports languages such as C, C++, Python, and Vala.
 MonoDevelop was originally a port of SharpDevelop to Gtk#, but it has since evolved to meet the needs of Mono developers.
 The IDE includes class management, built-in help, code completion, Stetic (a GUI designer), project support, and an integrated debugger.

 The MonoDoc browser provides access to API documentation and code samples.
 The documentation browser uses wiki-style content management, allowing developers to edit and improve the documentation.

 Xamarin.iOS and Xamarin.Android

-Xamarin.iOS and Xamarin.Android, both developed by Xamarin, are implementations of Mono for iPhone and Android-based smartphones.
+Xamarin.iOS and Xamarin.Android, both developed by Xamarin, were implementations of Mono for iPhone and Android-based smartphones.
 Previously available only for commercial licensing, after Microsoft's acquisition of Xamarin in 2016, the Mono runtime itself was relicensed under MIT license and both Xamarin.iOS and Xamarin.Android are being made free and open-source.

+Xamarin.iOS and Xamarin.Android reached end-of-life on May 1, 2024, being integrated directly into .NET.
+Microsoft recommends migration to .NET MAUI.

 Xamarin.iOS

-Xamarin.iOS (previously named MonoTouch) is a library that allows developers to create C# and .NET based applications that run on the iPhone, iPod and iPad devices.
-It is based on the Mono framework and developed in conjunction with Novell.
-Unlike Mono applications, Xamarin.iOS "Apps" are compiled down to machine code targeted specifically at the Apple iPhone and iPad.
+Xamarin.iOS (previously named MonoTouch) was a library that allows developers to create C# and .NET based applications that run on the iPhone, iPod and iPad devices.
+It was based on the Mono framework and developed in conjunction with Novell.
+Unlike Mono applications, Xamarin.iOS "Apps" were compiled down to machine code targeted specifically at the Apple iPhone and iPad.
 This is necessary because the iOS kernel prevents just-in-time compilers from executing on the device.

-The Xamarin.iOS stack is made up of:
+The Xamarin.iOS stack was made up of: